State-constraint static Hamilton-Jacobi equations in nested domains: An optimal rate for convex Hamiltonians

 which implies that $t\geq \frac{k-|x|}{C_5}$.
 Let us define

 so that $\gamma\in \mathcal{A}_{x}^k$.
 Using Lemma \ref{DPP_lemma}, we have

 Consequently, we obtain \eqref{exp:rate}.
 The conclusion for $|x|\leq R$ follows immediately. \end{proof}

 \begin{rem} Here, we note that the constants in the proof above do not depend on the regularity of the Lagrangian.
 As long as a minimizer exists, we get the same exponential rate of convergence.
-See Appendix for a discussion on the existence of minimizer. \end{rem}
+See Appendix for a discussion on the existence of minimizers.
+It is worth noting here that, for each $x\in \overline{B(0,k)}$, the existence of a minimizer $\eta\in \mathcal{A}_{x}$ to \eqref{rep_for} with bounded velocity is a nontrivial fact and plays an essential role in the proof above.
+Moreover, the bound on the velocity of $\eta$ only depends on $C_H, A, B$. \end{rem}

 In the rest of this section, we provide two explicit examples to show that the rate $\mathcal{O}\left(e^{-\frac{k}{C}}\right)$ is indeed optimal.